 When it comes to manufacturing a high-level assembly, an OEM could be dealing with thousands of parts and hundreds of hours of labor — and building more than one high-level assembly on a deadline ties up even more resources.
-That’s why many OEMs trust an outsourcing partner to build certain assemblies for them, which can save time, resources and money.
+That’s why many OEMs trust an outsourcing partner, like a contract manufacturer, to build certain assemblies for them, which can save time, resources and money.

 There are a lot of things to consider when deciding whether outsourcing is the best option for your company.
 Here are the pros and cons of outsourcing high-level assemblies.

 Pros of Outsourcing High-Level Assemblies

 Reduce parts and inventory managementBuying all of those individual parts takes hours away from an OEM’s purchasing department, and once all of the parts arrive — likely not all at the same time — the OEM needs to have somewhere to store them.
 Once the parts are stored, the OEM must make sure all of the correct parts get to the production line at the right time.
 A contract manufacturing partner will handle all of that, allowing the OEM to order just one part from their partner and know exactly when it will arrive.
 This will allow the OEM to reduce the amount of time spent ordering, save inventory space and efficiently schedule production based on when the completed product needs to get out the door.

 Supplemental skilled laborAn OEM may not have enough trained workers to manufacture every single component of its finished product.
 Hiring workers who understand welding, machining, electrical assembly and mechanical assembly is very difficult right now, as the U.S. is experiencing a skilled labor shortage.
 When you need to fill orders but you don’t have the workforce to do so, you can choose to outsource high-level assemblies to a contract manufacturing partner that’s equipped with a skilled workforce, ready to build whatever you may need.